 An investor is someone who believes in buying great businesses with high and stable profits, quality shareholder oriented management, low debt levels, and a strong enduring competitive advantage.
 We call these competitive advantages a moat, and they can come in many forms.

-When we talk about making sure we never lose money, a moat is a crucial part of ensuring that we protect our clients’ money, as much as possible.
+Warren Buffett says rule #1 in investing is to not lose money.
+So when we talk about investing, a moat is a crucial part of ensuring that we protect our clients’ money as much as possible.